 It is down to CISOs and other security leaders to communicate risk and compliance to executive management, which is another area traditional GRC comes up short.
 Management Consulting firm, McKinsey noted that current GRC reporting is too technical and detailed– as a result, boards are not getting the information they need to make informed decisions.
 In fact, only 27% of organization felt ‘very comfortable’ that the Board is getting adequate reporting on cyber and privacy risk management metrics’ (PWC, Digital Trust survey 2018).
 This can be overcome by speaking in financial terms and aligning cyber security initiatives with the overall objectives of the organization.

 GRC has always been quite ambiguous and subjective when it comes to assessment of cyber risk.
 Quantification, a critical tool in understanding cyber risk is not available through traditional GRC.
-Quantifying cyber risk provides organizations with the power to understand risks across the organization, prioritise efforts and demonstrate RoSI (Return on Security Investment).
+Quantifying cyber risk provides organizations with the power to understand risks across the organization, prioritize efforts and demonstrate RoSI (Return on Security Investment).
 This data pinpoints security weaknesses and control ineffectiveness to help prioritize remediation efforts and allocate resources.
 This is arguably one of the key differences between traditional GRC and more modern, risk-based solutions.

 The other notable difference is that integrated approaches feed off data from other systems to provide a holist view of risk.
-It recognises that there will be other sources of information which can influence the risk profile and takes this into account (such as vulnerability scans, threat intelligence, test results, incident data and audit findings), unlike traditional solutions where these systems may be disconnected.
+It recognizes that there will be other sources of information which can influence the risk profile and takes this into account (such as vulnerability scans, threat intelligence, test results, incident data and audit findings), unlike traditional solutions where these systems may be disconnected.
 The holistic, contextual picture that is created when all relevant data is brought together is a powerful tool for greater understanding of risk and improved risk-based decision-making.
 Where possible, automation is used to reduce manual work and integration with other systems within the organization allows data to be uploaded in real-time.

-Gartner analyst, John Wheeler argued that: GRC May Keep You “Out of Trouble”, But IRM Will Keep You “ In Business”
+Gartner analyst, John Wheeler argued that: GRC May Keep You “Out of Trouble”, But IRM Will Keep You “ In Business”.

 Risk-based approaches more closely focus on risk to provide actionable business insights, as opposed to GRC which highlights the technical risks with little or no context.
 Risk-based approaches emphasize the need for a coordinated, holistic view of risks across the enterprise in relation to business objectives and performance.